Home

 Germinating the seeds

-Pot size - You may use small pots about 2 to 3 inches (5-8 cm) wide and 3 or 4 inches tall (7-10 cm).
-The pots should have drainage holes.
+Pot size - You may use small pots or cups about 3 inches tall (7 cm) and 2 to 3 inches (5-8 cm) wide.
+The containers need drainage holes.

 Watering: Once the seedlings are 3 weeks old, you may allow the surface soil to dry out, but aim to keep the rest of the soil evenly moist most of the time.
-Never let it dry out completely, but also don't keep it constantly soggy.
+Never let it dry out completely, but also don't keep it constantly saturated.

 If you have any questions or problems, please contact me.